zdbrig/SQOIN-API/readme.md

 4. **(Post-Recovery)**
    - When the server comes back online, SQOIN-API can replay any offline requests to get the real response and compare or reconcile if needed.

+### 2.3 Dummy Implementation (No Real Server at All)

+In some early stages of a project—or when the server side is not implemented yet—SQOIN-API can operate in a **dummy implementation mode**.
+This mode is similar to offline fallback but differs in that the system **never attempts to call a real server**, because none exists.

+1. **Consumer → SQOIN-API**
+   - The Consumer sends a request in its *native* format.
+2. **SQOIN-API**
+   - SQOIN-API is configured in a “dummy” mode indicating no real server is available (not even a down server).
+   - Based on the request and its parameters, SQOIN-API uses either:
+     - **Simple heuristics** or placeholders for the response, or
+     - **An LLM** to generate a plausible response that matches the consumer’s expected schema.
+3. **SQOIN-API → Consumer**
+   - Returns the synthetic response to the consumer, often marked with a flag or annotation (e.g., `"dummyMode": true`).
+4. **Purpose**
+   - This mode helps teams build or test the client side before the backend is ready.
+   - You can later switch to a real or “online” mode once the backend is implemented.

 ---

 ## 3. Endpoints & Data Flows